strongloop/openshift-cartridge-strongloop/README.md

   * View the LoopBack sample app at the indicated URL that looks like http://yourapp-<namespace>.rhcloud.com/.
   * View the LoopBack API explorer at http://yourapp-<namespace>.rhcloud.com/explorer/.
   * The default app with the buildpack is a basic loopback app without any user defined models or datasources.
-To add functionality to your app refer to Getting Started with LoopBack.
+To add functionality to your app refer to <a href="http://docs.strongloop.com/display/LB/Getting+Started+with+LoopBack">Getting Started with LoopBack.</a>

 ## Deploying your own application to OpenShift